- On Global Equities

 It is important to think about what we have learned, but also what can we do better and how we can evolve to become even better investors.
 We have been through huge changes over the past 10 years, and many of the events that have happened no one could have predicted.

-When I took over the strategy, I had been running our Global Technology Strategy for some time, and I received pushback from some corners as there was a belief that I would fill the portfolio with fast‑growing tech companies and neglect everything else.
-But that was never my aim for the strategy.
+When I took over the fund, I had been running our Global Technology Fund for some time, and I received pushback from some corners as there was a belief that I would fill the portfolio with fast‑growing tech companies and neglect everything else.
+But that was never my aim for the fund.
 I knew the strength of our global research platform and what it could bring.
 I spent a lot of time in the early days speaking with other portfolio managers and analysts from across the platform.
 That really helped me develop an investment framework that could help to generate alpha across all sectors and industries.
 It has always been important, however, that the framework is robust, repeatable, and difficult to imitate.

-How would you describe that investment framework, and can you characterize your investment style?
+Q. How would you describe that investment framework, and can you characterize your investment style?

 Our framework is based on finding companies where we can identify insights into improving economic returns in the future, but we don’t want to pay too much for them.
-The aim was to build a strategy that would give us the best chance to repeat alpha, but not have it imitated by just buying a group of the 50 fastest‑growing stocks at the time.
+The aim was to build a fund that would give us the best chance to repeat alpha, but not have it imitated by just buying a group of the 50 fastest‑growing stocks at the time.

 Risk management is also extremely important.
 We don’t want to overexpose clients to any particular risk.
 That means not having large style or country bets.
 It also means having insights about how a specific business is changing and how the industry may be changing, while at the same time measuring how good the management team is in that business.
 At times, however, we also want to be carefully contrarian.
 We don’t need to invest along with the storytellers when valuations are too expensive.
 We want to do more than just understand trends; we want to know when to buy individual stocks.